Kukuun/Mastermind/README.md

 # Mastermind
-Made with: VS console application with C#.
+Made with: VS console application and C#.

 First select a combination for the second player to guess - press enter twice to confirm your combination.